Models

 }

-This example defines a model called Product which has a number of fields, which are defined inside a fields block within the model definition.
+This example defines a model called Product which has a number of fields, which are defined inside a fields block.
 Each field has a name and a type.
-The type can be any of the built-in Keel types or one you’ve defined elsewhere in your schema, for example an enum or another model.
+The type can be any of the built-in Keel types or one you've defined elsewhere in your schema, for example an enum or another model.

-All models have a few built-in fields by default - id, createdAt, and updatedAt, So, even though it's not a common practice, it's valid to define a model without a fields block.
-This means the following is a valid model.
+All models have a few built-in fields by default - id, createdAt, and updatedAt, so although not a common practice a model with no fields block is still valid.

 model Product {}